 The program in endodontics is accredited by the Commission on Dental Accreditation.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.

 The facilities of the School of Dentistry are housed in the Wood Memorial, Lyons, and Perkinson Buildings and contain clinical facilities, research facilities, classrooms, student laboratories, departmental offices, and a computer learning laboratory.
 The laboratories and classrooms contain the latest audio-visual equipment.
 The Tompkins-McCaw Library for the Health Sciences is located across the street from the School of Dentistry.

 The Graduate Endodontic Clinic is an eight-chair clinic housed on the second floor of the Lyons Building.
 Residents are assigned to and maintain their own individual operatories for the two years of the program.
-Each operatory is equipped with Zeiss surgical operating microscopes.
+Each operatory is equipped with Global surgical operating microscopes.
 Digital radiography is currently in use, and electronic health records have been implemented.
 A CBCT unit is used jointly by the periodontic and endodontic graduate clinics.
 Three full-time chairside assistants staff the clinic.
 The Endodontic Departmental Offices are located on the third floor of the Lyons Building where a resident conferece room is located.

 Eligibility and selection

 Dentists with the following minimum qualifications are eligible to seek admission to the Advanced Specialty Education Program in Endodontics: